Lifestyle

 Above all, the pro’s always outweigh the con’s here in my opinion.
 Yes, some aspects of the country are difficult to wrap your head around and understand but for me, it’s the best move I made.
 The thrill of travel or an interesting cultural event springs up on you when you least expect it and really makes it all worthwhile.
 While it’s a stricter, more expensive way to live, the return you get from the tax- free income and luxurious lifestyle is just priceless.

-One thought on “What I wish I knew before moving to the Middle East
+1 thoughts on “What I wish I knew before moving to the Middle East

 Leave a Reply